“What the work of art looks like isn’t too important.” Sol LeWitt

 3. Atticus Lish’s Life Is with People, published by Tyrant Books, does not feel transitory, hazardous, or illegal.
 It smells new.

 4. Even though it is a concrete object produced for consumption and made in a traditional format, Life Is with People feels good when it is included in a stack of books of similar size.
 However, people fail to fight, argue, debate, or even seem to notice it when it is displayed by itself on the living room table in my apartment.
 If they do pick it up, they also put it down.
 But, I never hear them talk about it.
 Certain books silence people, I guess.

 5. I don’t use my books as coasters.
 Even books I don’t care for anymore.
 I put books I don’t care for anymore on the street, but only after making a few phone calls to see if certain friends want them.

 6. I wonder what Life Is with People would become, if it weren’t connected to images?
 If it set out to draw what it saw–and what it desired–without the use of lines, shadings, erasures and writing, but instead with the use of something else?
 Something really hard to imagine?
-I guess if I were blind, I would try to imagine a book that looked like what I could imagine: black.
+I guess if I were blind, I would try to imagine a book that looked like what I could imagine: black, maybe.